dalzilio/mcc/README.md

   option is used.)

-* We have modified option ```--debug``` in order to add more visual information when displaying the resulting model using tool ```nd``` for the TINA toolbox.
+* We have modified option ```--debug``` in order to add more visual information when displaying the resulting model with ```nd``` (part of the [TINA toolbox](http://projects.laas.fr/tina/home.php)).
 We still display information about types, variables and the expressions associated with arcs inside comments.
 We also add a copy of this information using the support for (sticky) notes nodes that is built inside TINA's net format.
 You can see an example of the result obtained on the TableDistance-COL model below.

 ![TableDistance-COL model in nd](./docs/nd.png)

-## Sources
+## Dependencies

-The code repository includes instances of PNML models from the [MCC Petri Nets Repository](https://pnrepository.lip6.fr/) inside the ```./benchmarks``` folder.
+The code repository includes instances of PNML models from the [MCC Petri Nets Repository](https://pnrepository.lip6.fr/) located inside the ```./benchmarks``` folder.
 We provide instances for all the PNML colored models used in the 2019 Model-Checking Contest.
 These files are included in the repository to be used for benchmarking and continuous testing.